ldjoumes/Analyze-BASOPHILS-EOSINOPHILS/README.md

  ###           Gene Ontology: Concept
  Gene Ontology is a set of concepts and categories in a subject area or domain that shows their properties and the relations between them.

- The following analysis can be perfomred on teh website: http://www.pantherdb.org/tools/compareToRefList.jsp
+ The following analysis can be performed on the website: http://www.pantherdb.org/tools/compareToRefList.jsp

  #### Gene Ontology of BasophilCount